juanmaperez/encapsulated.io/src/pages/posts/04-values-and-coercion/values-and-coercion.md

 There are different corner cases for coercion when values interact with each other and some of them can be really unexpected but they are happening even when we don't know about it.

-The thing it's coercion could bring confusion to our codebase, and I'm not saying that you should use coercion within you app, but at least understand how it works would help a lot to understand what's going on when it happens implicity in your code.
+The thing's coercion could bring confusion to our codebase, and I'm not saying that you should use coercion within your app, but at least understand how it works would help a lot to understand what's going on when it happens implicitly in your code.